arindampradhan/blog_rupter/_posts/2014-10-05-Pycon-India.md

 ![pycon](/assets/pycon1.jpg)

-This year I attended pycon india,I was eager to meet some of the greatest minds in the opensource world.
+This was my first pycon, I was eager to meet some of the greatest minds in the opensource world.
-The keynote started with [Kushal Das](https://twitter.com/kushaldas)...and he shared some of his wonderful experiences with python.How he began his journey in his undergraduate years and how his projects helped the local community educate using computers.
+The keynote started with [Kushal Das](https://twitter.com/kushaldas)...and he shared some of his wonderful experiences with python.
+How he began his journey in his undergraduate years and how some of his projects helped the local community educate using computers.
-He has also been core contributer to a wide variety of upstream projects.
+He has also been a core contributer to a wide variety of upstream projects.

 <!--excerpt-->

 > **Upstream** a powerful word I came across.